 (4) obtain verification from HHSC that the inpatient unit is in compliance with Subchapter H, Division 7 of this chapter (relating to Hospice Inpatient Units) before admitting a client to the inpatient unit;

-(5) admit and provide hospice services to a client in the inpatient unit; and
+(5) after HHSC issues a license authorizing the inpatient unit, admit and provide hospice services to a client in the inpatient unit; and

 (6) except as provided in subsection (c) of this section:

-(A) submit the Notification of Readiness for a Health Survey of a Hospice Inpatient Unit (HHSC Form 2020-A) to HHSC after providing services to at least one client in the inpatient unit; and
+(A) submit the Notification of Readiness for a Health Survey of a Hospice Inpatient Unit (HHSC Form 2020-A) to HHSC after admitting and providing services to at least one client in the inpatient unit; and

-(B) be determined by HHSC to be in substantial compliance with the statute and this chapter, including Subchapter H of this chapter (relating to Standards Specific to Agencies Licensed to Provide Hospice Services).
+(B) be determined by HHSC to be in substantial compliance with the Statute and this chapter, including Subchapter H of this chapter (relating to Standards Specific to Agencies Licensed to Provide Hospice Services).

-(b) At the time an agency notifies HHSC in accordance with subsection (a)(1) of this section, the agency must not have enforcement action pending against the license under which the agency would operate the inpatient unit.
+(b) If the applicant is currently licensed at the time an agency notifies HHSC in accordance with subsection (a)(1) of this section, the agency must not have enforcement action pending against the license under which the agency would operate the inpatient unit.

-(c) An agency that provides hospice services is not required to submit the Notification of Readiness for a Health Survey of a Hospice Inpatient Unit (HHSC Form 2020-A) in accordance with subsection (a)(6)(A) of this section if the agency demonstrates that it is exempt from a health survey, as described in §97.503 of this chapter (relating to Exemption From a Survey).
-The agency may demonstrate that it is exempt from the initial health survey described in §97.521 of this chapter (relating to Requirements for an Initial Survey) by submitting the accreditation documentation from an approved organization to the HHSC designated survey office within seven days after the agency receives the accreditation documentation.
+(c) An agency that provides hospice services is not required to submit the Notification of Readiness for a Health Survey of a Hospice Inpatient Unit (HHSC Form 2020-A) in accordance with subsection (a)(6)(A) of this section if the agency demonstrates that it is exempt from a health survey, as described in §558.503 of this chapter (relating to Exemption From a Survey).
+The agency may demonstrate that it is exempt from the initial health survey described in §558.521 of this chapter (relating to Requirements for an Initial Survey) by submitting the accreditation documentation from an approved accreditation organization referenced in §558.503 of this chapter to the designated HHSC survey office within seven days after the agency receives the accreditation documentation.

-(d) An agency operating an inpatient unit at a parent agency must comply with the statute and this chapter, including Subchapter H of this chapter.
+(d) If HHSC grants an application for an initial parent agency license with an inpatient unit or to add an inpatient unit to a licensed parent agency, the licensed agency and the license holder must comply with the Statute and this chapter, including Subchapter H of this chapter.

 §558.31.
 Time Frames for Processing and Issuing a License.